Healing and restoring active populations

 When students declare a Rehabilitation Science major they automatically enter the pre-major program.

 In order to obtain entrance into the major, students are required to earn a grade of “C” or better in the following prerequisite courses: Human Anatomy, Medical Terminology, and Prevention, Recognition & Treatment of Athletic Injuries.
 Students must also earn a grade of “B” or better in Orientation to Kinesiology and pass the Kinesiology Admissions Seminar to apply to the program.
 While there is no official minimum GPA for admissions, students in the Department of Kinesiology must finish with a 2.75 GPA.
 Therefore, pre-admission grades and GPA are reviewed to assess likelihood of success in completing the majors.

-The student then submits an application portfolio that includes a cover letter, admission essay, a report indicating at least two hours of volunteer service, and a report indicating performance in all classes and performance in the prerequisite classes listed above.
+The student then submits an application portfolio that includes a cover letter, a resume, an admission essay, and a report indicating performance in all classes and performance in the prerequisite classes listed above.

 Any student interested in completing the Rehabilitation Science major should enroll in the following courses during their first semester (along with appropriate USP courses):

 - Biology 105 – Biological Concepts (4 cr.)

 - Kinesiology 121 – Orientation to Kinesiology (1 cr.) [“B” grade or better]

 - Kinesiology 170 – Medical Terminology (1 cr.)

 The following courses should be taken in the second semester (along with appropriate USP courses) to apply at the end of the second semester: